 Succes ssor

-For the Three M March
+For the Three M lonths Ended

+March March 31,

 2021 2020

 Research and development expenses \$700 326

 Research and development expenses were \$0.7 million in the 2021 Interim Successor Period and \$0.3 million in the 2020 Interim Successor Period.
 The increase was primarily driven by an increase in headcount and spending on outside services.